 - R.A.
 Breatnach, ‘The Book of Uí Mhaine’ in Great books of Ireland (Thomas Davis Lectures) (Dublin, 1967).

-- John Carey, ‘Compilations of lore and legend: Leabhar na hUidhre and the Books of Uí Mhaine, Ballymote, Lecan and Fermoy’ in Bernadette Cunningham and Siobhán Fitzpatrick (eds), Treasures … (Dublin, 2009), 17-31.
+- John Carey, ‘Compilations of lore and legend: Leabhar na hUidhre and the Books of Uí Mhaine, Ballymote, Lecan and Fermoy’ in Bernadette Cunningham and Siobhán Fitzpatrick (eds), Treasures of the Royal Irish Academy Library (Dublin, 2009), 17-31.

 - Bernadette Cunningham and Siobhán Fitzpatrick (eds), Aon amharc ar Éirinn: Gaelic families and their manuscripts [exhibition catalogue] (Dublin, 2013), 8-11.

 - Nollaig Ó Muráile, ‘Leabhar Ua Maine alias Leabhar Uí Dhubhagáin’, Éigse 23 (1989), 167-95.

 - Timothy O’Neill, The Irish hand (Cork, 2014), 46-7, 101.

 - Timothy O’Neill, ‘Quills, inks and vellums’ in Bernadette Cunningham and Siobhán Fitzpatrick (eds), Treasures of the Royal Irish Academy Library (Dublin, 2009), 45-9.

 - William O’Sullivan, ‘The Book of Uí Maine formerly the Book of Ó Dubhagáin: scripts & structure’, Éigse 23 (1989), 151-166.